Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 MOUNTAIN LEADER EXAMS

-And it’s not just about successfully making it from A to B. The newbies have to make an assessment before the start of the hike as to how long the hike will take.
+And it’s not purely about successfully making it from A to B. The newbies have to make an assessment before the start of the hike as to how long the hike will take.
 They need to take into account the difficulty of the terrain, the gradients of ascent and descent, the group’s capabilities, and the tolerance for margin of error is surprisingly low during the test.

 VIBRAM FIVEFINGERS

 I also learned a lot about barefoot toe shoes (Vibram FiveFingers), which Anna was wearing.
-While I’ve been a fan of barefoot running for a long time, I have so far never done any hiking in barefoot shoes or checked out toe shoes for any purpose, but I think I will do so soon.
+While I’ve been a fan of barefoot running for a long time, I have so far never done any hiking in barefoot shoes or checked out toe shoes for any purpose.
+But I think I will do so soon.

-SLOW AND STEADY PACE
+SLOW AND STEADY PACE ON OUR GO LONDON HIKE

 GOING FOR A LITTLE PRE-DINNER TRAIL RUN